Delaying Type 1 Diabetes Progression

 Improve your mental health.

-Managing a chronic condition like diabetes can take a toll on mental health.
+Managing a chronic condition such as diabetes can take a toll on mental health.
 Delaying progression can ease some of the stress and anxiety associated with the disease.

 New Drugs That Delay T1D Progression